folio-org/docs/content/en/docs/ERM/Agreements/_index.md

     * Enter the **URL** of the document in the box.
 6. Repeat steps 1-5 as needed.
 The supplementary document saves once you save the agreement.

+If a supplementary document is present in an agreement record, then a **copy icon** will appear in the supplementary document accordion multi-column list under Reference.
+Clicking the **copy icon** will copy the text content of the Reference column to your clipboard.

 #### Removing a supplementary document

-1. Find the Supplementary document you want to remove.
+1. Find the supplementary document you want to remove.
 2. Click the **trash can icon**.
-The Supplementary document is removed from the record once you save the agreement.
+The supplementary document is removed from the record once you save the agreement.

 ### Usage data